kristiansyrjanen/twitterbot/README.md

 # Twitterbot
-Twitter Bot that Tweets messages from a text file but also Follows, Favorites and ReTweets stuff.
+Twitter Bot that Tweets messages from a text file but also follows, favorites and retweets stuff.

 ## Usage